Hopobcn/FWI/README.md

 *The code is prepared to use OpenMP parallelization or OpenACC acceleration, not both at the same time, so please use only one option at build time.

 CMake also provides a set of BUILD_TYPES.
-In our case we will use `Release` for performance tests and `Debug` for debugging the application (default is set to `Release`).
+In our case we will use `Release` for performance tests and `Debug` for debugging the application (the default is set to `Release`).
 Example:
 ```bash
 cmake -DCMAKE_C_COMPILER=<foo-compiler> -DCMAKE_BUILD_TYPE=Debug [ -D<OPTION_1>=<yes|no> -D<OPTION_2>=<YES|NO> ]  <path-to-project-base-dir>
 make